MartinRGB/TweakIt-Desktop/README.md

 ## Usage

-This app is made for regular users(only run in macOS).Even without `adb` && `scrcpy` installed,it should provide basic soft rendering for them.
+This app is made for regular users(only run in macOS).Even without `adb` && `scrcpy` installed,it also provide basic soft rendering for them.

-So there need integrate basic environment like `adb` and `node`.
+This app integrated basic environment like `adb` and `node`.

 __get 'adb'__